Eveye2023/playground/README.md

 ### Problem

-Playfround is a website a approperiate worksheet and study activities for my daughter, but didn't find a website with all these functions, and most these kind of websites are full with ads and popups.
+I used to spend a lot of time to find a approperiate worksheet and study activities for my daughter, but didn't find a website with all these functions, and most these kind of websites are full with ads and popups.

 ### User Profile

-- Children play with small games and do study activities in this app.A time limit lock is set for these games and activities to avoid spending so much time on computer.
+- Children play with small games and do study activities in this app.
+A time limit lock is set for these games and activities to avoid spending so much time on computer.
 - Parents can use the worksheet customization page to make the worksheet they need and print or download it.

 ### Features

 - login
 - games - At first I will put 1 or 2 small games in this app, and will add more in the future.
-- activities - including math activity, sight word activity and some science activity
-- time lock - the screen will be locked if the user play games or activities more than 15 minites.
-Parents can unlock it with password.
 - worksheet customization - template will be offered to choose.
 For math, parent can choose number range, operator etc.

 ## Implementation